tgm-team/tgm/docs/tutorials/hook_tutorial.md

-# Hooks and Hook Management in Temporal Graph Learning
+# Hook Management in TGM

 Temporal graph learning pipelines often require dynamic transformations on graph batches—like sampling neighbors, generating negative edges, or moving data to GPU.
-TGM defines **hooks** to provide a flexible, composable way to perform these transformations automatically during batch iteration.
-We discuss them in this tutorial.
+TGM defines `DGHook`s to provide a flexible, composable way to perform these transformations automatically during batch iteration.

 ______________________________________________________________________